syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Feature.md

 ![](Interactive-Features_images/InteractiveFeatures_img2.png)

-## Templating ToopTip
+## Custom ToopTip

+You can customize the template of cell and header tooltip.

-### Templating Cell ToopTip
+### Cell ToopTip

-You can template the appearance of the tooltip for particular column by setting [TreeGridColumn.ToolTipTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~ToolTipTemplate.html). `ToolTipTemplate` receives underlying data object as DataContext.
+You can customize the appearance of the tooltip for particular column by setting [TreeGridColumn.ToolTipTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~ToolTipTemplate.html). `ToolTipTemplate` receives underlying data object as DataContext.

 {% tabs %}
 {% highlight xaml %}